daslo/linescan/README.md

 2. Data transmission

 The uC waits for a command to send data via UART (currently: it's waiting for any character on UART0).
 Upon detection it sends stored values.
 It has a 12-bit ADC, therefore each value is transmitted in 2 parts.
+This data can be read and viewed by provided Python script (change device path in script and run it).